Acquired

 by Aurélien Guichard

 Matière Première French Flower is an Eau de Parfum launched in 2022, created by Aurélien Guichard.
-The fragrance opens with Pear and Ginger, settles into a heart of Tea, Orange Blossom, and Tuberose, and dries down to a base of Ambroxan.
+French Flower opens with Ginger and Pear, settles into a heart of Orange Blossom, Tuberose, and Tea, and dries down to a base of Ambroxan.
+Matière Première's French Flower carries an Acquired verdict, a white floral-led wear.

 This one's a love-it-or-hate-it affair, mate.
 When it works, French Flower is a stunningly natural, creamy tuberose.
 When it doesn't, prepare for an ambroxan-heavy, synthetic nightmare.
 Definitely not a blind buy.